wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.2.4 - 2015/06/04 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
+* Tweak - Tested for full compatibility with WordPress Version 4.2.2
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Fix - Update dynamic stylesheet url in uploads folder to the format <code>//domain.com/</code> so it's always is correct when loaded as http or https

 = 1.2.3 - 2015/05/05 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.1
 * Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
 Was returning -1 to js success call-back.